dnd2/learngit/English_Concept.md

 * Think carefully.
 Answer my question.
 	* Before (having answer) answering my question, think carefully.
 * I saw the plane coming towards me.
 I dashed for cover.
 	* On (having see) seeing the plane coming towards me, I dashed for cover.

+**W	ords often confused**

+* Interested and Interesting, Excited and exciting
+	* Fishing is not interesting.
+I am not really interested in fishing.
+	* The match was very exciting.
+The crowd got very excited. 比赛非常激动人心。观众非常激动
+* It's ans Its
+	* It's cold today.
+It's raining too.
+	* The cat drink its milk. 猫喝了它的牛奶
+	* This engine has lost its power. 这台发动机已失去动力
+* Realize and Undrestand (意识到|懂)
+	* I realized he was mad.
+	* He didn't realize that he had made a mistake.
+	* I don't understand English.

+* I realized he was not tell me the truth.
+* This poem is difficult.
+It's impossible for you to understand its meaning.
+* There was some exciting news on the radio.
+* He is not an interesting person.
+* He is an explorer.
+He leads an exciting life.
+* I am not interested in other people's affairs.

 ## Mad or not?